Veedrac/Sublime-Extras/readme.md

 ### Using Unicode autocomplete

 When first started with this extension Sublime Text will take a few seconds to generate a half-megabyte `.sublime/unicode cache.picke.gz` file.
-Afterwards unicode autocomplete should *just work*.
-If you have <kbd>Alt Gr</kbd> on your keyboard, on linux you should be able to do <kbd>Alt Gr+p</kbd> to write "þ".
+Afterwards Unicode autocomplete should *just work*.
+If you have <kbd>Alt Gr</kbd> on your keyboard, on Linux you should be able to do <kbd>Alt Gr+p</kbd> to write "þ".
 When a word starts with a non-ASCII character it will be autocompleted into Unicode, searching by name.

 If you don't have <kbd>Alt Gr</kbd>, a `£`, `€` or `¬` may be relevant non-ASCII characters you do have.